gautamtata/blog/content/series/2020-03-01-how-to-get-a-job-in-tech.md

 This 4-post series, written for people trying to get their first job in tech, provides a **detailed** approach towards understanding what it takes to get a job in the valley.
-We'll start with an overview of job-hunting followed by **A way to get your resume pass the screen test** before moving on to **applying for jobs**.
-The tutorial will be completed by an indepth **interview preperation topics** and finally cover **negotiation**
+We'll start with an overview of job-hunting followed by **A way to get your resume to pass the screen test** before moving on to **applying for jobs**.
+The tutorial will be completed by an in-depth **interview preparation topics** and finally cover **negotiation**

 ## Who is this for?
 This tutorial is for anyone looking to apply to tech jobs in the valley.
-The preparing for interviews post is exclusively for Software Engineering positions.
+Preparing for interviews post is exclusively for Software Engineering positions.

-Also, I want to cover posts for people who are not from big name schools or don't have Big-N internships.
+Also, I want to cover posts for people who are not from big-name schools or don't have Big-N internships.

 All opinions in this blog are my own.
 I am going to talk about my experience and share with you all the tips and tricks I learned on the way.
 While **a lot of you** might not agree with these methods, it's important to remember that this was the way **I approached this challenge.**

-Feel free to use any contents of this blog post that you think are good for you.
+Feel free to use any content of this blog post that you think is good for you.

 Ready?
 Let's go!

 ## Table of Contents

-1. [How to create your resume](/blog/get-a-job-1): Part 1 of the series teaches how to get your resume go thru to the recruiters.
-Here will will talk about using the **right** keywords, getting your resume parsed thru the ATS and what employers look for.
+1. [How to create your resume](/blog/get-a-job-1): Part 1 of the series teaches how to get your resume go through to the recruiters.
+Here will talk about using the **right** keywords, getting your resume parsed through the ATS and what employers look for.
 2. [How to apply for jobs](/blog/get-a-job-2): Now that you have the perfect resume, we will have a deep dive into how to apply to jobs.
-Here will talk about the art of cold emailing, walking into companies to drop of resumes and other methods that will help you get interviews!
+Here will talk about the art of cold emailing, walking into companies to drop off resumes and other methods that will help you get interviews!
 3. [How to prepare for your interviews](/blog/get-a-job-3) Congratulations!
 Now that you have started landing interviews, it's time to prepare the right way.
-4. [How to negotaite your offers](/blog/get-a-job-4): The toughest part of the interview process is done.
+4. [How to negotiate your offers](/blog/get-a-job-4): The toughest part of the interview process is done.
 Hopefully if you are at this post, there is just one more step to go. **Negotiation**.
-A deep dive into what negotiating with companies looks like and what you can possibly do to boost your offer!
+A deep dive into what negotiating with companies looks like and what you can do to boost your offer!

 ## The Series